jermp/fulgor/README.md

 	SRR801268.987	1	(0 23 1)
 	SRR801268.988	1	(0 8 3)

-For example, in the second query, the triple `(12 6 3)` indicates that the 6 kmers starting from that at position 12 in the query all have color set id 3.
+For example, in the second query, the triple `(12 6 3)` indicates that the 6 kmers starting at position 12 in the query all have color set id 3.